 I’m sharing my personal migraine story in partnership with Promius Pharma as a paid spokesperson.
 The story, thoughts, and opinions below are expressly my own.
 Promius Pharma is not responsible for any other content on this site.

-A Thank You Letter To My Family And A Gift Of Gratitude From The Heart
+A Thank You Message For My Family And A Gift Of Gratitude From The Heart

 I am saddened by the fact that my children understand these things and that they carry these burdens at such a young age, but at the same time, I am so grateful to have them by my side.